As published today by a leading PR trade magazine …

 By Ronn Torossian

 Naturally, I relate easily to small business owners.
 Most small businesses in the U.S realize there is “something” about social media and online marketing, but are still extremely hesitant in treating it as seriously as their other operations.
+It’s a good idea therefore, to make sure that you do your research when you are planning on starting a business.
+You might find that you need to get things like local citations.
+However, there are loads of things that you will need to consider.
 The reality is that things like creating a large Instagram following is critical to business success.
 This is why small businesses should genuinely consider using an instagram bot in order to get a head start.
 I share that notion from a PR standpoint – where social media is now an integral part of any PR plan, with different models suggesting different outcomes.

 The Ami-Partners research group reported the results of a new study they conducted under the title, “2010 U.S. Small Business Marketing Activity and Spending Study: Where and How U.S. Small Businesses are Spending Marketing Dollars.”
 Unfortunately, social media in these businesses is the responsibility of the existing marketing division and staff.
 The greatest challenge, though, is the time resource these staffers and managers lack, which directly impedes any possible social media planning and implementation.
 The bottom line: the majority of U.S. small businesses still prefer and resort to the more familiar methods of phone directories before they consider a mode change.